cstyan/adbDocumentation/README.md

 ## ADB List

 This command is not available through the `adb` command.
 It lists files in a folder.
-It is more reliable than parsing the results of `adb shell 'ls -al <remote dir>'` - see http://mywiki.wooledge.org/ParsingLs
+It is more reliable than parsing the results of `adb shell 'ls -al <remote dir>'` - see http://mywiki.wooledge.org/ParsingLs.

+NOTE: I've been in contact with someone at Google who passed on this message from an engineer who works on Android:
+> "adb list" is available through `adb`, it's just called `ls`: `adb ls/`, for example (as opposed to `adb shell ls /`).

 1. We send OPEN message to device
 2. We send sync: to the device `sync: starts a SYNC service `